 The History of School Bus Safety Week

 The first School Bus Safety Week was established in 1963 for the state of California, according to the West County Transportation Agency website.
 The creator of that event, Dick Fischer, took his cause national by 1970, distributing a flyer of information to state directors of transportation across the country.
-The movement slowly gained momentum, until hundreds of school districts from coast to coast began celebrating this week by emphasizing school bus safety for drivers, students, parents and other motorists sharing the road with these bright buses.
+The movement slowly gained momentum until hundreds of school districts from coast to coast began celebrating this week by emphasizing school bus safety for drivers, students, parents, and other motorists sharing the road with these bright buses.
 Today, the movement is coordinated by the National Transportation Association and the National Association for Pupil Transportation, and it is held the third week in October each year.

 Missouri School District Uses Entertainment to Teach Safety

-One school district in Missouri takes School Bus Safety Week to a whole new level, by intertwining sheer entertainment with plenty of education.
+One school district in Missouri takes School Bus Safety Week to a new level, intertwining sheer entertainment with plenty of education.
 The Jones County School District features Buster, the Talking School Bus, a remote-controlled vehicle that travels from school to school, teaching students about the importance of school bus safety.
 Buster is directed by his sidekick, Bryan Nash, a transportation professional with more than 30 years of experience in the field.